-The Niu electric kick scooter app is available in App Store and Google Play.
+The Niu electric kick scooter app is available in the App Store and Google Play.
 The scooter connects to the app via Bluetooth.

 In the NIU app, you can see ride statistics and change some settings of the scooter.
 Also, thanks to the app, the scooter can be updated over the air.

 How to Bind a Scooter With a Niu App?

 Although the app lets you choose the binding method, you can only use Bluetooth to bind the kick scooter.
 The other method works only for their seated electric scooters.